Radif Corpus: A Symbolic Dataset for Non-Metric Iranian Classical Music: Introduction

 \subsection{Our Contribution}

-At the time of writing this paper, to the best of our knowledge, there is no symbolic dataset covering the entire \emph{radif}.
+A symbolic dataset encompassing the full \emph{radif} along with multiple representations, hierarchical structure, and statistical metadata has been lacking in the literature.
 This led us to create the Radif Corpus, which includes all non-metric pieces from Mīrzā 'Abdollāh’s \emph{radif}.
 Out of the several transcriptions of Mīrzā 'Abdollāh's \emph{radif}, we have selected the edition titled ``Radif Analysis - based on the notation of Mīrzā 'Abdollāh's \emph{radif} with annotated visual description'' by Dariush Talai~\cite{talai2015}.
 This edition consists of a recorded performance, together with a score derived from the performance, notated with hierarchical structure.
 Although \emph{radif} also includes some metric pieces, which are usually performed at the end of each \emph{dastgāh}/\emph{āvāz}, our corpus excludes them as we are focusing on non-metric music.
 Figure~\ref{fig:transcript} presents an example of a transcription from the book.

 In~\cite{serra2014creating}, Serra identified five critical criteria for corpora in the CompMusic project: Purpose, Coverage, Completeness, Quality, and Reusability.
 These are criteria that we also considered in our work.
 Our purpose has already been stated; Coverage and Completeness are achieved by including an entire \emph{radif} collection.
 Regarding Quality, we believe the transcription is accurate, as it has been double-checked by one of the authors who is an expert in this musical style.
 Reusability is addressed by providing open data in a documented format.